johndetora/johndetora.github.io/asciitone/README.md

 # ascii-tone

-#### Created by John DeTora with vanilla HTML/CSS/JS and [Tone.js](https://github.com/Tonejs/Tone.js)
+#### Created with HTML/CSS/JS and the [Tone.js](https://github.com/Tonejs/Tone.js) library.

 Welcome to ascii-tone, a web based FM Synth and step sequencer with a 100% text based user interface.

 This project is in the early development period and there are a lot of features planned.
-I am a relatively new developer and this is my sandbox for learning and experimenting.
+Suggestions are welcome.

 ascii-tone runs best on google chrome or mozilla firefox, but will also work with many mobile devices.
 See a live demo [here](www.echocoast.net/asciitone/index.html)

+### Quick Start

+1. Getting started with ascii-tone couldn't be simpler.
+First make sure your device's audio is enabled (turn your phone off silent!) and adjust your volume so that it's not too loud.
+2. Click or tap the \[ play \] button and enjoy.
+You can start adjusting the controls by clicking parts of the sliders, or by clicking and dragging.
+3. Mobile Pro tip: Tap a parameter and continue to hold it to the screen while dragging your finger below the parameter.
+This makes it so you can see the parameter being adjusted without your finger being in the way.
+This is especially useful when adjusting some of the smaller controls.

+    Keep reading if you want to learn more about ascii-tone and its functions.

 ## About